 - a) The lot sizes and dimensions in the Mountain, Rural, Residence A, and Residence B districts are intended for one and only one principal structure per lot unless specifically otherwise provided for elsewhere in this ordinance. - b) "Frontage" means the horizontal distance measured along a lot line dividing a lot from a street that meets the minimum requirements of Appendix A, Section III, to the Jaffrey Rules and Regulations to Control Subdivisions.
-Driveways to interior lots shall not be construed as frontage for the front lot. - c) "Setback" means the horizontal distance between a lot line and the nearest part of a structure. - During the Site Plan Review process, the Planning Board may waive up to 25% of the parking requirements, if deemed appropriate. - 6.2 No lot on which a building is located in any district shall be reduced or changed in size or shape so that the building or lot fails to comply with the lot area, frontage, setback, yard or height provisions of this ordinance that are applicable to the construction or placement of the building on the lot unless a variance is obtained from the Zoning Board of Adjustment.
+Driveways to interior lots shall not be construed as frontage for the front lot. - c) "Setback" means the horizontal distance between a lot line and the nearest part of a structure. - 6.1.1 During the Site Plan Review process, the Planning Board may waive up to 25% of the parking requirements, if deemed appropriate. - 6.2 No lot on which a building is located in any district shall be reduced or changed in size or shape so that the building or lot fails to comply with the lot area, frontage, setback, yard or height provisions of this ordinance that are applicable to the construction or placement of the building on the lot unless a variance is obtained from the Zoning Board of Adjustment.
 This provision shall not apply, however, when a portion of the lot is taken for public purposes.
-(Amended March 2009) - 6.3 Minimum lot sizes for multi-family buildings and apartment houses except in the General Business District where Section 6.1 shall control, whether units are rentals or single, cooperative, or condominium ownerships: - 6.3.1 One acre for the first living unit in a building, plus one-half acre for the second living unit in a building, plus an additional five thousand (5,000) square feet for each additional living unit in a building. - 6.3.2 There shall be a maximum of eight (8) living units in a building, except in the rural districts where the maximum number of units shall be limited to four (4) per building. - 6.4 Workforce and Senior Housing in General Business, General Business A, and Residential B Districts where town water and sewer are available, there shall be a maximum of 6 units per acre base density and an additional 2 units per acre for Workforce and Senior Housing.
-Permitted by Conditional Use Permit (CUP provided for in RSA 674:21).
-(2021, 2023)
+(Amended March 2009) - 6.3 Minimum lot sizes for apartment houses except in the General Business District where Section VI shall control, whether units are single, cooperative, or condominium ownerships:

+One acre for the first living unit in a building, plus one-half acre for the second living unit in a building, plus an additional five thousand (5,000) square feet for each additional living unit in a building.

+There shall be a maximum of eight (8) living units in a building, except in the rural districts where the maximum number of units shall be limited to four (4) per building.